simonsobs/map_based_simulations/201906_noise_no_lowell/README.md

 Backed up to tape in `~zonca/sobs/mbs/201906_noise_no_lowell`.

+## Hitmaps

+Relative hitmaps for LAT and SAT are available in the `hitmaps` subfolder of the release.
+They are normalized to a maximum of 1.
+Hitmaps are provided both for `classical` and `opportunistic` scanning strategies, simulations use only the `classical` scanning strategy.

 ## Software

 * The PySM components are available in the [`so_pysm_models`](https://github.com/simonsobs/so_pysm_models) package, version 1.0.0, see the [documentation](https://so-pysm-models.readthedocs.io/en/1.0.dev)